aferrer/goodperl/README.md

 ### Contributors

-Some people has helped me improve the talk by providing corrections and ideas through the presentation and afterwards, either in person or throug MRs. Thanks to all!
+Some people have helped me improve the talk by providing corrections and ideas through the presentation and afterwards, either in person or throug MRs. Thanks to all!

  * [Alex Muntada](https://github.com/alexm)
  * [SawyerX](https://github.com/xsawyerx)